Rep. Scott Conklin's Biography

 Rep. H. Scott Conklin (D-Centre) is a member of the Pa.
 House of Representatives since 2006.
 He is a Rush Township resident and has been married to his wife, Terri, since 1984.
 They have one son, Spencer, who was born in 1987.

-In the state House, he serves on the committees on Education, where he is the Democratic Subcommittee chair on Higher Education; Appropriations; Agriculture and Rural Affairs; and Urban Affairs.
-He also serves on the House Democratic Policy Committee, and is a member of the Lupus and Alzheimer's Awareness caucuses as well as several others.
+In the state House, he serves as the Democratic Chairman of the House Children and Youth Committee.
+He also serves on the House Democratic Policy Committee, and is a member of the Alternative Energy, Early Childhood Education and Veterans caucuses as well as several others.

 Before being elected to the state House in 2006, Conklin served as Centre County Commissioner for seven years.
 During his tenure as commissioner, he served as board chairman and chairman of the Salary Board, Retirement Board, Employee Benefits Trust, and Board of Assessment.
 Other county boards Conklin served on included Elections, Emergency Communications, Criminal Justice Advisory, Prison, SuperFund Amendments Reauthorization Act of 1986-Local Emergency Planning Committee, and the Finance Committee.